-Column 14: The Japan Digital Health Alliance (JaDHA) "Generative Al Guideline for Healthcare Providers"
+Column 17: The Japan Digital Health Alliance (JaDHA) "Generative Al Guideline for Healthcare Providers"

-The Japan Digital Health Alliance96 (thereafter "JaDHA") released "Generative Al Guideline for Healthcare Providers (self reference guideline for healthcare providers using Generative AI for their services)" to make safe digital environment for AI users to safely select services on January 18, 2024.
+The Japan Digital Health Alliance (thereafter "JaDHA") released "Generative Al Guideline for Healthcare Providers (self reference guideline for healthcare providers using Generative Al for their services)" to make safe digital environment for Al users to safely select services on January 18, 2024.
+On February 7, 2025, Version 2.0 was formulated as a revised edition based on technological and institutional trends.